 Mike has spent the last 10 years building software and integrations that make global supply chains run smoothly, both at SPS Commerce where he led R&D in supporting a retail supply chain for over 60,000 B2B customers and at his own supply chain focused company that he founded and sold.

 Souley has more than twenty years experience strengthening the capacity to establish, manage, and monitor laboratory services and networks across Africa.
-Early in his career, Souley worked on polio, measles and yellow fever vaccines potency testing.
-As a leader of the CDC’s Namibia laboratory program, Souley supported the Namibia Ministry of Health Institute of Pathology in designing of state-of-the-art laboratory services for HIV, TB and STI diagnosis, care, and treatment, at all levels of the laboratory network across Namibia.
-While in Namibia, he also worked on immunity to polio, measles and rubella at a population level.
+Early in his career, Souley worked on polio, measles and yellow fever vaccine potency testing, and later worked on immunity to polio, measles and rubella at a population level.
+Most recently, Souley was a senior advisor at Centers for Disease Control and Prevention’s Africa operations where he led the design of state-of-the-art laboratory services across the continent.